openSUSE/libstorage-ng/doc/parted.md

  - 'parted p ext2 1% 2%' will give nicely aligned partitions; so does
  - 'parted p ext2 1MB 2MB'.
 But the supposedly more correct
  - 'parted p ext2 1MiB 2MiB' will **not** do what you (well, at least I did) expect.
 The partition size will be 1 MiB + 1 sector.

+- to get exact partition locations, use `sector` units

+- parted has an `--align` option controlling the partition alignment strategy;
+this document describes the `'optimal'` setting (default); to turn alignment off completely, use `'none'`

 - parted does **not** align to cylinder sizes